vijayaratnam/Pillow-Plugins/README.md

 img.show()
 ```

-There is also a [Thumbnail Handler shell extension](https://github.com/59de44955ebd/PIL-Thumbnail-Handler) for Windows that allows Windows Explorer to show thumbnails for PIL files (15 modes supported).
+There is also a [Thumbnail Handler Shell Extension](https://github.com/59de44955ebd/PIL-Thumbnail-Handler) for Windows that allows Windows Explorer to show thumbnails for PIL files (15 modes supported).

 *Windows 11 Explorer showing thumbnails for PIL files with various image modes*
 ![](screenshots/modes.jpg)